OPEnSLab-OSU/InternetOfAg/Arduino_and_Loom_Setup/README.md

 - Find the 'Dependencies' folder in the InternetOfAg folder
 - Select all of the zip folders
-- Right-click and use 7zip or equivalent to extract the folders
+- Right-click and use 7zip or equivalent to extract the folders (use "extract here")
 - Once all of the zip files have been extracted as folders, drag them all to the folder: `Documents/Arduino/libraries `

 ### Other Libraries